 - Dark soy sauce: this is a different ingredient to regular soy sauce and is how we get the lovely golden brown colour into our chicken thighs.
 It will be in the same section of the supermarket as the regular soy sauce.
 Look for the label 'dark soy sauce'.
 If you hold the bottle up to the light, you will see that it is not translucent at all, whereas regular soy sauce will be light brown and somewhat see through when held to the light.

-- Salt and pepper: we use a little bit of each of these for seasoning.
-You can either sprinkle directly over the chicken thighs (both sides), but as I feel that is sometimes a bit of overkill, I add to the sauce and utilise their mission in my own unique way (soon to be yours too 😉).
+- Salt and black pepper: we use a little bit of each of these for seasoning.
+You can either sprinkle directly over the chicken thighs (both sides), but as I feel that is sometimes a bit of overkill, I add to the sauce and utilize their mission in my own unique way (soon to be yours too 😉).

 Tasty Tip: as there can be a rather wide variety when it comes to chicken thigh sizes, I have given you enough sauce in the quantities to cover you for all scenarios.
 I didn't want you to be left short without enough sauce ( 😭 oh no!).
 I also didn't want you to have to figure out the quantities to combine if you needed more.
 So you will find you will have more than enough sauce and if you have some over, you can drizzle it over the chicken thighs to serve.